Deltares-research/urbanwb/docs/urbanwb_overview.rst

 Unpaved area is land use that has no hard impervious surface cover, e.g. gardens and grassland, on which the water can much more easily infiltrate than on paved area.
 Vegetation/crop type on the unpaved needs to be predefined.
 The model assumes notable distinction between paved area (PR, CP, OP) and unpaved area (UP).
-On paved area, the runoff is mainly drained through the sewer system except for disconnected runoff which is assumed to unpaved area.
+On paved area, the runoff is mainly drained through the sewer system except for disconnected runoff which is assumed to flow to unpaved area.
 In contrast, on unpaved area, the water contained in the interception storage simultaneously evaporates to atmosphere and infiltrates to unsaturated zone, futher percolates to groundwater and then gets drained to deep groundwater reservoir and open water, while the water exceeding the interception storage capacity becomes runoff which is assumed to flow to open water.